-In today’s posting on The Gottman Relationship Blog, we will describe the five key steps of problem solving discovered by Dr. Gottman in his own research on Emotion Coaching, as well as explore their underlying principles and the effects of their application to your child’s development:
+Here are five key steps of problem-solving discovered by Dr. John Gottman in his own research on Emotion Coaching.
+Also, this post explores their underlying principles and the effects of their application to your child’s development:

-1. Set Limits: In the likely event that your journey into the thorny lands of problem solving is made especially prickly by your child’s misbehavior, it is important to understand the key element of setting limits.
-The key element of limit setting in this case, contrary to much popular parenting literature, is to avoid harsh criticism of your child’s actions – and to instead focus on the emotions underlying their behavior.
-Here, we take Ginott’s advice in making it clear to a child that, although their behavior might not always be acceptable, their feelings and wishes are.
-While discipline is necessary in raising your little one, Dr. Gottman makes a further note in his discussion of disciplinary methods:
+The key element of limit setting is to avoid harsh criticism of your child’s actions and to instead focus on the emotions underlying their behavior.
+Here, take Ginott’s advice in making it clear to a child that, although their behavior might not always be acceptable, their feelings are.
+While discipline is necessary for raising children, Dr. Gottman makes a further note in his discussion of disciplinary methods.

-3. Think of Possible Solutions: Without taking too great of an authoritative role in the problem solving process (and thereby inundating your child with your own ideas for possible solutions) make suggestions to your child at a rate which they can process.
-It is important to treat a 5 year old differently than a 15 year old when making problem solving suggestions.
+Without taking too great of an authoritative role in the problem-solving process (and thereby inundating your child with your own ideas for possible solutions), make suggestions to your child at a rate they can process.
+It is important to treat a 5-year-old differently than a 15-year-old when making problem-solving suggestions.
 As a child grows up and matures, the number of solutions you can offer to come to problem resolution will increase.
-Few children under ten are equipped for abstract thinking, and can only deal with a few ideas at a time, while older children are able to engage in brainstorming and have the ability to understand the theoretical implications of similar experiences they (or you!) have encountered in previous problem solving attempts.
+Few children under ten are equipped for abstract thinking and can only deal with a few ideas at a time.
+Older children are able to engage in brainstorming and have the ability to understand the theoretical implications of similar experiences they (or you) have encountered in previous problem-solving attempts.

-4. Evaluate Proposed Solutions Based on Your Family’s Values: This step is relatively self-explanatory.
+This step is relatively self-explanatory.
 Asking questions about the ramifications of possible solutions according to your family’s moral or ethical system will help to instill your family’s values in your child.
 If a kid wants to deal with Johnny’s ill-advised teasing at school by asking all the other kids to ignore Johnny at recess the next day, you might want to ask the following questions: “Would that be fair?”
 “Would it work long-term?”
 “How would Johnny feel about that?”
 “Is there anything else you can think of?”
 Hopefully, a less absurdly ineffective plan can be devised.
-Luckily, talking through problem solving in the context of your family’s values is a classic example of two birds/one stone: if you try to encourage your child to practice an abstract ethical system in a theoretical context, you are figuratively throwing a very heavy stone into an endless void.
-Young kids have little experience with hypotheticals and abstract concepts, but inspiring your little ones to see these values at play in a situation they are currently dealing with is an incredibly effective method of teaching your child about ethics and simultaneously solving the problem at hand!
+Luckily, talking through problem-solving in the context of your family’s values is a classic example of two birds/one stone.
+If you try to encourage your child to practice an abstract ethical system in a theoretical context, you are figuratively throwing a heavy stone into an endless void.
+Young kids have little experience with hypotheticals and abstract concepts.
+However, inspiring your little ones to see these values at play is an incredibly effective method of teaching your child about ethics and simultaneously solving the problem at hand.

-5. Help Your Child Choose A Solution: The final step in Dr. Gottman’s problem solving system is the one with the greatest potential to empower kids dealing with difficult situations.
+The final step in Dr. Gottman’s problem-solving system is the one with the greatest potential to empower kids dealing with difficult situations.
 While enhancing their abilities and confidence in thinking for themselves, you should feel free to give advice and offer up anecdotes from your own experience in dealing with similar problems.
 Talk about what worked, what didn’t work, and why.
 Once you have agreed upon a mutually satisfactory solution, you can brainstorm a plan for its implementation.
 Remember that we all learn from our mistakes!
-This is not the last time your kid will face a difficult situation, but if you help them work through the problems they experience while they are young, they will be better equipped to deal with more intense predicaments later in life.
+This is not the last time your kid will face a difficult situation.
+If you help them work through the problems they experience while they are young, they will be better equipped to deal with more intense predicaments later in life.